Ashley Sheldon

 Kersten Gray

-Kersten is currently majoring in dance at WMU.
-She has been dancing for 18 years along with gymnastics for about 12 years.
-She was a competitive dancers for 6 years and an assistant teacher for 2 years.
+Kersten just graduated from WMU’s Dance Program.
+She has been dancing for 21 years, along with gymnastics for about 12 years.
+She was a competitive dancer for 6 years and an assistant teacher for 2 years.
 Kersten trained in Cecchetti ballet up to grade 6 and almost every style of dance, but her favorite is contemporary.
 Kersten is super excited to share all the knowledge and tips she has learned along the way.

 Melissa Martinek